damian-t-p/STATS32-2020/install-R.md

 1. `packageVersion("tidyverse")`.
 You should see the output `[1] '1.3.0'`.
 If you see anything else, refer to the "Updating tidyverse" section of this guide.
 1. `qplot(-5:5, (-5:5)^2, geom="line")`.
 You should see a parabola plotted in the bottom-right corner.

-The full output should look like this:
+The full output should look like this (perhaps with a different coloured theme):

 [![Expected test output](/assets/rstudio-test-output.png)](/assets/rstudio-test-output.png)